daynemorris/Learning-Journals/week3.md

 One key learning insight is the importance of online research when encountering difficulties.
 For example, when I needed to insert an image within a table, a quick Google search led me to the solution of adding custom CSS.
 I believe my newly acquired skills in child themes and page management will make me a more employable and desirable teammate, capable of researching and adapting my knowledge to various situations.

+### Classmate activity insights

+During my interactions with classmates, I discovered compatibility with certain teammates.
+Two out of the three I spoke with appeared to be particularly strong matches.

+Both of them prefer a dominant face-to-face meeting schedule with an online backup session if the initial meeting is missed.
+I believe this approach is beneficial as face-to-face interaction can foster better team motivation.

+Additionally, they identify their strengths as initiative within a group, either assuming leadership roles or assisting in leadership.
+This complements my preference for taking a hands-on worker role to complete tasks efficiently.

+While the last teammate shared some core values, they were undecided about their preferred meeting schedule.
+Their preference for a hybrid approach is not inherently problematic, but I have observed that some individuals tend to lose focus in such arrangements.